cpach96/myCliProject/README.md

 ## Usage

-Enter bin/myCliProject in the terminal to search your desired game and follow addition prompts!
+Enter bin/myCliProject in the terminal to search your desired game and follow additional prompts!

 ## Development